fiscol/WeMo_CRUD_Project/README.md

 # WeMo CRUD Project

-This simple project is built through [HTTP/1.1 request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html), which implements basic RESTful CRUD requests.
-We could use these services API to register 'Motors' to our MySQL Database.
+This simple project is built through [NestJS](hhttps://docs.nestjs.com/), and implements basic RESTful CRUD requests.
+We could use these services API to register 'Motors' to our RDS MySQL Database.

 ## Table of contents
 * [Installation](#installation)